kyriosaa/cps/README.md

 - **Arduino Nano -** System microcontroller
 - **Ultrasonic Sensor -** Sensor to detect object distance from device
 - **Photoresistor -** Sensor to detect light levels
+- **Buzzer -** Makes a beeping noise in accordance to the object distance
 - **LEDs -** LED lights to indicate warning, locking, and light levels
 - **Push Button -** Button for manual unlocking of device
 - **16x2 LCD Display -** Displays the sensor data along with options for resetting the device